Let’s say it clear: you will hardly find a medical specialist who does not recommend Kefir consumption during pregnancy.

 Furthermore, a scientific study in Norway established a causal association between probiotics and reduced risk of preeclampsia and preterm delivery, recommending probiotics as an excellent public health measure to reduce these risks related to pregnancy.

-No doubt: Kefir should be considered with a top priority, as the researchers found that drinking fermented milk during late pregnancy was associated with a 20% lower risk of preeclampsia.
+No doubt: Kefir should be considered a top priority, as the researchers found that drinking fermented milk during late pregnancy was associated with a 20% lower risk of preeclampsia.

 According to the same study, drinking fermented dairy products in early pregnancy was also linked to a 21% lower risk of preterm delivery than women not taking fermented probiotic dairies during the same stages of pregnancy.